dev-loki/europython2024-python-unplugged-slides/chapter01_fetching_data.md

 <br> <hr> <br>

-### We started very small, but which modules did we learn about?
+#### We started very small, but we might have learned something new

 ---
 layout: center